ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 * Optional / Next step: The agent now could send an email using the MS Graph API to update the customer about the sales orders status.

+Summarized:

-Summarized: The purpose of this lab is to demonstrate the simple integration of Microsoft and SAP business- and process-data utilizing modern APIs.
+The purpose of this lab is to demonstrate the simple integration of Microsoft and SAP business- and process-data utilizing modern and open APIs.

 ![BusinessScenario]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/ScenarioOverview.png)
 # Setup of the development environment